An official website of the United States government

 Outcome Measure

-The primary outcome measure is the time to primary metabolic failure of the randomly assigned treatment, defined as the time to an initial HbA1c ≥ 7%, subsequently confirmed at the next quarterly visit.
-Secondary outcome measures include mean HbA1c and fasting glucose levels, frequency of hypoglycemia, cardiovascular events, estimated glomerular filtration rate (eGFR), albuminuria, adverse events, and mortality.
+The primary outcome measure was the time to primary metabolic failure of the randomly assigned treatment, defined as the time to an initial HbA1c ≥ 7%, subsequently confirmed at the next quarterly visit.
+Secondary outcome measures included mean HbA1c and fasting glucose levels, frequency of hypoglycemia, cardiovascular events, estimated glomerular filtration rate (eGFR), albuminuria, adverse events, and mortality.

 Eligibility Criteria